Libera (choir): Music

 Libera has a distinctive sound.
-All of its singers are boys, most with unchanged boy soprano (also known as treble) voices, with those boys in their early teens singing the lowest parts.
+All its singers are boys, most with unbroken boy soprano (also known as treble) voices, with those boys in their early teens singing the lowest parts.
 Almost all their songs are either new compositions by Robert Prizeman or new arrangements of classical and contemporary tunes.
-Prizeman often composed and arranged pieces with individual soloists in mind, to emphasize the variety of characteristics and qualities in the boys' voices.
-His compositions blended innovative textures, meditative soloists and vibrant ecstatic chorus harmonies that stretch across the full range of the boys' range.
-Libera's music frequently combines elements of Gregorian chant, classical composers such as Debussy, Beethoven and Pachelbel, as well as contemporary pop and new age music.
+Prizeman often composed and arranged pieces with individual soloists in mind, to emphasise the variety of characteristics and qualities in the boys' voices.
+His compositions blended innovative textures, meditative soloists and vibrant ecstatic chorus harmonies that stretch across the entire range of the boys' voices.
+Libera's music frequently combines elements of Gregorian chant, classical composers such as Debussy, Beethoven and Pachelbel, and contemporary pop and new age music.
 Some of their songs, such as "Sanctus", have appeared in different versions on several of their albums.
 Some more contemporary songs have been covered by the group, such as Enya's Orinoco Flow.

 Most of Libera's lyrics come from traditional hymns, the Latin Rite liturgy, and contemporary songs by artists ranging from Brian Wilson and Billy Joel to Enya.
 However, lyrics from various poems and original lyrics are also used.
-For example, We are the Lost uses the poems "In Flanders Fields" by John McCrae and "For the Fallen" by Laurence Binyon, along with a single stanza from the English hymn, "O God, Our Help in Ages Past" by Isaac Watts.
+For example, We are the Lost uses the poems "In Flanders Fields" by John McCrae and "For the Fallen" by Laurence Binyon, along with a single stanza from the British hymn, "O God, Our Help in Ages Past" by Isaac Watts.
 While most of the Libera's original lyrics are written by Robert Prizeman, other individuals, including former Libera soloist Steven Geraghty, have also contributed new lyrics to recent albums.

 Libera uses a variety of instrumentation.
 Robert Prizeman, Ian Tilley and Steven Geraghty play electronic keyboards, piano and organ.
-Steven Geraghty also played clarinet for Free, Visions and Angel Voices, and percussion for Visions and Angel Voices.
-All of their EMI albums feature Fiona Pears on the violin.
+Steven Geraghty also played clarinet on Free, Visions and Angel Voices, and percussion on Visions and Angel Voices.
+All their EMI albums feature Fiona Pears on violin.
 Angel Voices: Libera in Concert has additional backing by Il Novecento Orchestra.
-The City of Prague Philharmonic Orchestra provides backing to their New Dawn album.
+The City of Prague Philharmonic Orchestra provides the backing on their New Dawn album.

 Clothing

 For most of their performances, the boys of Libera wear distinctive white hooded robes based on monastic cowls.
-The boys can be seen wearing the robes on the covers of several albums.
-Other Libera uniforms include white or black hoodies and black slacks with light blue shirts.
-Some of their videos have featured the boys wearing ordinary, casual clothing.
+The boys can be seen wearing these robes on the covers of several albums.
+Other Libera uniforms include white or black hoodies and black trousers with light blue shirts.
+Some of their videos feature the boys wearing ordinary, casual clothing.